 Again, methyl anthranilate was isolated from orange blossoms and sold as a perfume ingredient for many years before it began to be used as a flavoring.
 At some point, it began to find its way into flavoring mixes for other things; grape soda, candy, or anything grape-flavored.
 It was also used in banana, orange, and pineapple flavorings.

-There is a misconception that the chemicals used in artificial flavors are present in gargantuan amounts.
+Another common misconception is that the chemicals used in artificial flavors are present in gargantuan amounts.
 While they may be the major flavor component in a certain fruit or other food, they are usually present only in trace amounts.
 It’s just that we can smell or taste them very well in trace amounts, and other chemicals that also contribute to flavor are present in even smaller amounts.

 The point is that isolating these chemicals was not always so easy in the past.
 So, it took a while before anyone found out that methyl anthranilate was present in grapes, but not in just any grapes.